hillary-trump-bernie

 Practicing Idealist

-One Comment on “Seth and the Multidimensional Realities of Presidential Campaigns”
+One response to “Seth and the Multidimensional Realities of Presidential Campaigns”

 Words are sacred.
 And balance is the key!
 Thanks for your clarity regarding ways to communicate!